Goblet cell: Function

 The main role of goblet cells is to secrete mucus in order to protect the mucous membranes where they are found.
 Goblet cells accomplish this by secreting mucins, large glycoproteins formed mostly by carbohydrates.
 The gel-like properties of mucins are given by its glycans (bound carbohydrates) attracting relatively large quantities of water.
-On the inner surface of the human intestine, it forms a 200 µm thick layer (less in other animals) that lubricates and protects the wall of the organ.
+On the inner surface of the human intestine, it forms a 200 μm thick layer (less in other animals) that lubricates and protects the wall of the organ.

 Distinct forms of mucin are produced in different organs: while MUC2 is prevalent in the intestine, MUC5AC and MUC5B are the main forms found in the human airway.
 In the airway, mucus is swept by the cilia of the respiratory epithelium, in a process called mucociliary clearance, and propelled out of the lungs and into the pharynx, which results in the removal of debris and pathogens from the airway.
-MUC5AC is overexpressed in allergic lung inflammation.
+MUC5AC is overexpressed in hypersensitivity pneumonitis.

 Mucins are continuously made and secreted by goblet cells in order to repair and replace the existing mucus layer.
 Mucins are stored in granules inside the goblet cells before being released to the lumen of the organ.
 Mucin secretion in the airway may occur via regulated secretion.
 Secretion may be stimulated by irritants such as dust and smoke, especially in the airway.
 Other stimuli are microbes such as viruses and bacteria.

 Anomalies in the number of goblet cells are associated with changes in the secretion of mucins, which can result in many of the abnormalities seen in asthma patients, such as clogged airways due to mucus hypersecretion, and eventual loss of lung function.
 Overexpression of MUC5AC alone does not result in the pathophysiology seen in asthma patients; it is the excessive production along with the speed of secretion that leads to the formation of thick mucus that cannot be removed by cilia or coughing action.
 This, in addition to airway narrowing leads to the clogging of the airways, which can be detrimental to health if not treated.

 There are other cells that secrete mucus (such as the foveolar cells of the stomach) but these are distinguished histologically from goblet cells.